smeup/ketchup/docs/testing.md

 Stencil web components library is tested with unit and e2e test.
 For unit is used [Jest](https://jestjs.io).
 For e2e is used [Stencil e2e Testing](https://stenciljs.com/docs/end-to-end-testing).

-Ketch.UP Showcase is tested with unit and e2e test.
+Ketchup Showcase is tested with unit and e2e test.
 For unit is used [Jest](https://jestjs.io).
 For e2e is used [Cypress](https://www.cypress.io/).

 ## Useful commands